 Native American tribes called Currituck home.
 The barrier island of what is now Corolla was used for fishing and hunting.
 Europeans began settling in the area and resided on the mainland in the late 1600’s.

 By the mid-1800’s, there were several communities on the island.
-By 1873, the Currituck Beach Lighthouse was set to be built.
+The Currituck beach lighthouse was set to be built in 1873.
 The lighthouse was lit on December 1st, 1875 and the U.S. Lifesaving Service was in full effect.

 Corolla has been home to wild horses for over 500 years!
 The horses can be dated back to the voyage of the colony known now as the Lost Colony.
 The expedition was led by Sir Richard Grenville in 1587.
-With so much equipment being brought to the new world, ships had to lighter their load in order to stay afloat in the shallow, Carolina waters.
-Livestock, including the Spanish mustangs had to be sacrificed.
-It is thought that the horses that roam the beaches in Corolla are direct descendants of the voyage of 1587!
+With so much equipment being brought to the new world, ships had to lighten their load in order to stay afloat in the shallow, Carolina waters.
+Livestock, including the Spanish mustangs, had to be sacrificed.
+It is thought that the horses that currently roam the beaches in this town are direct descendants of the voyage of 1587!

 The Whalehead Club

-Corolla maintained it’s long reputation as a hunting and fishing community.
-In 1922, what is now known as the Whalehead club, was built by Edward and Marie-Louise LeBel Knight.
-The home provided work opportunities for Corolla residents as caretakers and hunting guides for the Knight’s and their guests.
+Corolla maintained its long reputation as a hunting and fishing community.
+In 1922, what is now known as the Whalehead Club, was built by Edward and Marie-Louise LeBel Knight.
+The home provided work opportunities for the towns residents as caretakers and hunting guides for the Knight’s and their guests.

 During World War II, the Whale Head Club was leased to the United States Coast Guard to aid in patrol of German U boats.
-After the war, the population of Corolla dwindled significantly.
+As a result of the war being over, the population of Corolla dwindled significantly.
 In the 1950s, the population became so low the school closed and the church remained empty.
-By the 1970’s, only 15 people lived in the village.
+By the 1970s, only 15 people lived in the village.

-The number of year round residents in Corolla is about 500 people.
+The number of year-round residents in Corolla is about 500 people.
 During the summer, the population can be more than 50,000 a week!
-People are attracted to this quaint town because of it’s beauty, vast beaches, and rich history!
-Rest, relaxation, and amazing food can be found all over Corolla.
+People are attracted to this quaint town because of its beauty, vast beaches, and rich history!
+Rest, relaxation, and amazing food can be found all over this OBX beach town.